TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/2-implementing-the-domain-model.rst

  }

-The class :class:`DateRange` implements furthermore the interface :class:`DateRangeInterface`.
+The class :php:`DateRange` implements furthermore the interface :php:`DateRangeInterface`.
 The interface on is own is empty and is only used for identification.
 This makes especially sense for the other two Range Objects.
-These both implement the :class:`NumericRangeInterface`.
-The classes :class:`AgeRange` and :class:`AttendanceRange` Classes are otherwise empty hulls, because they inherit all the properties and methods from the object RangeConstraint.
+These both implement the :php:`NumericRangeInterface`.
+The classes :php:`AgeRange` and :php:`AttendanceRange` Classes are otherwise empty hulls, because they inherit all the properties and methods from the object RangeConstraint.

 ::